activeviam/browser-based-export/packages/browser-based-export-server/README.md

 # Usage

-Start the server with the `node start` command.
+Start the server with the `node browser-based-export-server.js` command.

 The `GET /` route will list all the availabe routes.

-The server can be configured through environment variables.
-Take a look at the [config file](config.js) to see the available options.